rahgadda/shakesearch/README.md

 ## Pending:
 - Implementation of Autocomplete.
 Waiting for availability of the feature (here)[https://svelte-materialify.vercel.app/components/autocomplete/]
 - Currently system restrict display of data to 20 matchings.
 Need to support Pagination of the results.
+- Converting `Node.js` project to github action and provide a UI for admin to upload text files and run the action using GitHub Rest API.

 ## Inspiration
 - [Google Search](https://www.youtube.com/watch?v=tFq6Q_muwG0)